Ninjaya0/Final-Project-Multi-human-Detection-and-Activities-Tracking-in-Shared-Spaces-/README.md

  1- (.py)  / 2- (.ipynb)
 Some notebooks may show errors when viewed on GitHub.
 This is expected — they require specific uploaded files (videos, trained models, CSV data) and an active runtime session to execute.
 The errors do not indicate broken code; they occur because the session expired or the required input files are not present in the repository.

+A multimodal system that automatically detects and classifies tennis strokes (Forehand, Backhand, Serve) using three independent sensors  camera, audio, and elbow accelerometer  and fuses them into a single prediction.
+Extended to detect two players simultaneously in the same frame.